cheezy/service_mock/README.md

 instance of WireMock.
 The rake task need to be executed on the machine that the server will run - there is no ability for remote start and stop.

+## Getting Started

+This section is a high-level overview of how I typically use this gem in my projects.
+I will skip over some details here but you can find them below.

+Let's say that I have an application that is using many restful services.
+I would begin by starting up WireMock in proxy mode and make my application request the services from the WireMock url (usually with a Rake task I would create).
+WireMock will create two files for each service call - one that has the request / response structure and one that has the response body.

+Next I would take the files created by WireMock and turn them into my templates.
+I do this by updating values in the files to data elements.
+For example, if I have some place that had a persons last name I would put `<%= last_name %>` there.
+If I wanted to provide a default that could be used I would use one of this gems ERB helper methods that allows me to provide a default - `<%= value_with_default(last_name, 'Smith') %>`.
+If there is part of the message that repeats itself I might create a loop.
+I can use any Ruby code I want.

+Once I have the templates created I then turn to my tests.
+For each test I specify the data that I need to merge with the templates or override the defaults.
+I put this data in my yml files.
+Once I have the data file created I simply make the call in my code to stub out the services.

 ## Usage

 ### Using the API

 All interaction with the WireMock services is via calls to an instance of `ServiceMock::Server`.
 On your local machine you can `start` and `stop` an instance of the server process.
-On local and remove machines you can also use one of several methods to create stubs (specify request/response data) as well as tell the server to `save` in-memory stubs, `reset_mappings` to remove all of the stubs you have provided and `reset_all` which completely clears all mappings and files that you have setup for WireMock to return as your system under test interacts with it.
+On local and remote machines you can also use one of several methods to create stubs (specify request/response data) as well as tell the server to `save` in-memory stubs, `reset_mappings` to remove all of the stubs you have provided and `reset_all` which completely clears all mappings and files that you have setup for WireMock to return as your system under test interacts with it.

-When you create your instance of `ServiceMock::Server` you need to provide some information.
-The required piece of data is the version of WireMock you will be using.
-If the name of the WireMock jar file you will be using is `wiremock-standalone-2.0.10-beta.jar` then the version you should provide is `standalone-2.0.10-beta`.
+When you create an instance of `ServiceMock::Server` you often need to provide some additional information.
+The _required_ piece of data is the version of WireMock you will be using.
+If the name of the WireMock jar file you will be using is `wiremock-standalone-2.5.0.jar` then the version you should provide is `standalone-2.5.0`.
 In other words, take off the initial `wiremock-` and the trailing `.jar` and this is your version.
 The other optional value you can provide is the working directory - the location where the WireMock jar is located.
 By default the working directory is set to `config/mocks`.